 Authorize access to blobs and queues using Azure Active Directory

 Authorization with Azure AD is available for all general-purpose and Blob storage accounts in all public regions and national clouds.
 Only storage accounts created with the Azure Resource Manager deployment model support Azure AD authorization.

 Overview of Azure AD for blobs and queues

 When a security principal (a user, group, or application) attempts to access a blob or queue resource, the request must be authorized, unless it is a blob available for anonymous access.
 With Azure AD, access to a resource is a two-step process.
 First, the security principal's identity is authenticated and an OAuth 2.0 token is returned.
 Next, the token is passed as part of a request to the Blob or Queue service and used by the service to authorize access to the specified resource.

 The authentication step requires that an application request an OAuth 2.0 access token at runtime.
 If an application is running from within an Azure entity such as an Azure VM, a virtual machine scale set, or an Azure Functions app, it can use a managed identity to access blobs or queues.
 To learn how to authorize requests made by a managed identity to the Azure Blob or Queue service, see Authorize access to blobs and queues with Azure Active Directory and managed identities for Azure Resources.

 Native applications and web applications that make requests to the Azure Blob or Queue service can also authorize access with Azure AD.
 To learn how to request an access token and use it to authorize requests for blob or queue data, see Authorize access to Azure Storage with Azure AD from an Azure Storage application.

 Assign Azure roles for access rights

-Azure Active Directory (Azure AD) authorizes access rights to secured resources through role-based access control (RBAC).
+Azure Active Directory (Azure AD) authorizes access rights to secured resources through Azure role-based access control (Azure RBAC).
 Azure Storage defines a set of Azure built-in roles that encompass common sets of permissions used to access blob and queue data.
 You can also define custom roles for access to blob and queue data.